-Through a generous donation from The Tikvah Fund, New York University School of Law founded The Tikvah Center for Law & Jewish Civilization.
-The Center, situated at 22 Washington Square, formally opened its doors in academic year 2009/2010.
-The foundational premise of the Center is 1) that the study of Jewish law can profit immensely from insights gained from general jurisprudence; and 2) that Jewish law and Jewish civilization can provide illuminating perspectives both on the general study of law as a per se academic discipline, and on the reflection of law as a central social institution refracting the most important issues in our society.
+Through a generous donation from The Tikvah Fund, New York University School of Law has founded The Tikvah Center for Law & Jewish Civilization.
+The Center, to be situated at 22 Washington Square, will formally open its doors in academic year 2009/2010.
+The foundational premise of the Center is 1) that the study of Jewish law can profit immensely from insights gained from general jurisprudence; and 2) that Jewish law and Jewish civilization can provide illuminating perspectives both on the general study of law as a per se academic discipline, and on the reflection on law as a central social institution refracting the most important issues in our society.
 The Center furthers its mission by offering programs advancing Scholarship, Legal Education, and Policy and Programmatic Studies as well as a broad outreach program to undergraduates.

 Law, like medicine, is often understood as a professional vocation.
 But the cluster of Law, Jurisprudence & Justice has long been one of the central disciplines tied to the broader idea of the University.
 Additionally, in contemporary America and increasingly in other countries, the major challenges, fissures and conflicts in the political, social and economic spheres of the polity are refracted through the law, and often are expressed as issues of legal policy.
 Resolution is frequently sought in and by the courts.
 Church and State, abortion, the balance between security concerns and civil liberties, corporate accountability, gay marriage, and global warming are among the more current visible illustrations of this proposition.
 All these issues have sharp legal edges which often define the parameters of public reflection, discussion and, indeed, conflict.
 To comment on “The Law” – broadly understood – is to comment on our most pressing social and political agenda.